Green bean casserole: Ingredients

-The recipe, which hasn't changed, calls for green beans, mushroom soup, milk, soy sauce, ground black pepper, and french fried onions.
+The current recipe calls for green beans, mushroom soup, milk, soy sauce, ground black pepper, and french fried onions.
 The beans, soup, milk, and seasonings are mixed together with a portion of the onions and baked, then topped with more onions and baked for another few minutes.

-Multiple similar recipes have been developed that "update" or "upgrade" the original recipe to use fresh beans, homemade cream sauce, and fresh mushrooms as the convenience-food based recipes of the 1950s and 1960s have become less fashionable, but according to culinary historian Shapiro, the green bean casserole remains popular for Thanksgiving for reasons of nostalgia.
-Other recipes have been developed, by Campbell's and others, that incorporate a variety of ingredients in addition to or in replacement of those in the original.
+Multiple similar recipes were developed to "update" or "upgrade" the original recipe to use fresh beans, homemade cream sauce, and fresh mushrooms as the convenience-food based recipes of the 1950s and 1960s became less fashionable, but according to culinary historian Shapiro, the green bean casserole remains popular for Thanksgiving for reasons of nostalgia.
+Other recipes have been developed, by Campbell's and others, that incorporate a variety of methods and ingredients in addition to or in replacement of those in the original.
+In a reversal, Cassandra Peterson included an even more ultra-processed version of the dish, swapping out the cream of mushroom soup with processed cheese product and the onions with potato chips, preferably crushed by sitting on them; she included this recipe, which she considers her favorite, in her Elvira's Cookbook from Hell.

 Creator

 In November of 2002, Reilly, representing Campbell's, donated the original recipe card to the National Inventors Hall of Fame in Akron, Ohio.
 The donation was followed by a meal featuring the dish.
-Reilly died 15 October 2018, at the age of 92 in her hometown of Camden, New Jersey.
+Reilly died 15 October of 2018 at the age of 92 in her hometown of Camden, New Jersey.